mastering-genkit/mastering-genkit-go/src/examples/chapter-15/README.md

-# Chapter 15: Client Integration Patterns - Cooking Battle App
+# Chapter 15: Client Integration Patterns - Recipe Quest App

 ## Overview

 This example demonstrates how to integrate Genkit Go applications with various client frameworks (Next.js, Angular, Flutter) using a unified API contract.
-The application theme is a "Cooking Battle" where users can compete by creating dishes based on given ingredients and constraints.
+The application theme is a "Recipe Quest" where users can discover new recipes by getting random ingredients and letting AI guide them through recipe creation, visualization, and evaluation with achievements and chef titles.

 ## Architecture